Stovoy/codex-notify-chime/README.md

-# Codex Notify
+# Codex Notify Chime

-Codex Notify is a tiny Rust utility that plays a cheerful alert whenever the OpenAI Codex agent sends a notification.
+Codex Notify Chime is a tiny Rust utility that plays a cheerful alert whenever the OpenAI Codex agent sends a notification.
 It plugs into the Codex CLI so that, whenever the CLI produces an agent event, this binary prints a short summary to the terminal and plays a pleasant sound that ships with the project.

 ## Why You'll Like It
 - Works out of the box: the notification sound is embedded in the binary—no extra assets to ship.